Accessible version

 A sobering road safety record

 In 1938, 455,000 vehicles were registered in Québec.
 Speed, alcohol, as well as risky and reckless driving were behind more than 10,000 accidents, resulting in 402 victims.
 Those were significant numbers given the number of vehicles in use on Québec roads.
-As a result, new chapters on impaired driving, hit-and-runs and high-risk driving were inserted into the Highway Traffic Act.
+As a result, new sections on impaired driving, hit-and-runs and high-risk driving were inserted into the Highway Traffic Act.

 1952